ericktai/pm-proxy/README.md

 ## Overview

-Cross Origin Resource Sharing (CORS) is a way to enable cross domain calls, however not all browsers support it.
-This is an alternative using HTML5's `postMessage` feature.

-## Background

 StackMob's JavaScript SDK uses AJAX to communicate with StackMob's API server: `https://api.stackmob.com`.
 Normally cross domain AJAX calls are blocked by browsers' same-domain origin policies, blocking calls to `api.stackmob.com` from `mysite.com`.

 StackMob supports CORS, but not all browsers do.
-This is a workaround.
+This is a workaround using HTML5's `postMessage`.

 ## How it works